-This aromatic herb is among our favorites.
-It not only smells beyond refreshing and is a natural pest repellent (remember this article?), but it also makes an amazing tea for calming nerves and anxiety, explains Greg.
+If you have five minutes, this aromatic herb is among our favorites.
+Mint not only smells beyond refreshing and is a natural pest repellent, but it also makes an amazing tea for calming nerves and anxiety, Salmeri explains.
 Added bonus?
 “It’s rumored to soothe hangovers,” he quips.
-Perfect.
-Because you know what else mint is great for?
+Perfect—because what else is mint great for?
 Mojitos.

 How to Grow It: “Start with mint seeds and a large, deep pot about 10 inches in diameter.
-Mint will grow fast and sprawl,” explains Greg.
+Mint will grow fast and sprawl,” the expert says.
 “Fill the container with potting soil and plant the seeds.”

-These nutrient-dense plants are exactly as the name suggests, “a very small, young, and tender edible leaf.”
-Greg shares with MyDomaine that microgreens have even more nutrients than their full-grown counterparts depending on their species.
-Preparing a dish with the plant is just as low-maintenance as growing them.
-Add vinaigrette dressing and strawberries, and you’ve got yourself a seasonal salad!
+Microgreens are another quick variety that only takes five minutes to get settled.
+These plants are exactly as their name suggests—small and packed with nutrients.
+Salmeri notes that microgreens have even more nutrients than their full-grown counterparts, depending on their species.
+As a bonus, preparing a dish with these plants is just as low-maintenance as growing them: Add vinaigrette dressing and strawberries, and you’ve got a seasonal salad.

-How to Grow It: “Purchase a variety of seeds such as dill, beets, basil, kale or Swiss chard.
+How to Grow It: “Purchase a variety of seeds such as dill, beets, basil, kale, or Swiss chard.
 Fill a shallow pot with a drainage hole or a seedling tray with potting mix.
-Moisten the soil with water to make damp, but not wet.
-Sprinkle in your seeds so they are close to each other and sift a thin layer of soil over those seeds.
-Using a spray bottle, lightly mist that top layer of soil,” explains Greg.
+Moisten the soil with water to make it damp, but not wet.
+Sprinkle in your seeds so they are close to each other, then sift a thin layer of soil over those seeds.
+Using a spray bottle, lightly mist that top layer of soil,” Salmeri explains.

-Watering: “Place your seedlings on a sunny windowsill in a room that stays between 60 to 70 degrees Fahrenheit,” says Greg of the tiny plant that will germinate in three to five days and requires a swift daily misting of the soil.
+Watering: “Place your seedlings on a sunny windowsill in a room that stays between 60 to 70 degrees Fahrenheit,” he says.
+The tiny plant will germinate in three to five days and requires a swift daily misting of the soil.

 Next, he says, “Plant the seeds one inch apart in rows that are six inches apart from each other by gently pressing the seeds into the soil and then covering with a thin layer of that soil.
 Water again!”

+It only takes 10 minutes to set this herb up for success.
 Among the many benefits of this fragrant and flavorful herb are anti-inflammation, cancer-fighting, and pain-reducing properties.
-It’s also great for cocktails like a blackberry basil whiskey smash, and it’s the MVP in pesto, just sayin’.
+It’s also great for cocktails, and it’s the MVP ingredient when making your own homemade pesto.

-How to Grow It: “Purchase seeds and a container that is at least four inches wide with good drainage holes,” says Greg.
-“Basil loves warm temperatures and lots of sunlight,” he explains, “at least six hours of direct sunlight per day."
+How to Grow It: “Purchase seeds and a container that is at least four inches wide with good drainage holes,” says Salmeri.
+“Basil loves warm temperatures and lots of sunlight—at least six hours of direct sunlight per day."

-Watering: “You’ll need to water it once a day,” Greg tells MyDomaine.
-Fertilizing and pruning are also important.
-It’ll take 10 minutes once a month to fertilize the soil.
-Greg suggests using an organic fertilizer like compost tea.
+Watering: “You’ll need to water it once a day,” he notes.
+Fertilizing and pruning are also important: It’ll take 10 minutes once a month to fertilize the soil.
+The expert suggests using an organic fertilizer like compost tea.
 Regarding pruning, he explains to start once the plant is six inches in height, and bushier.
-“Also be sure to snip off any flowers that appear,” he points out.
+“Also be sure to snip off any flowers that appear."

 How to Grow It: “Start by planting seeds or propagating cuttings in a container with holes in the bottom for drainage,” he says.
 “For rosemary, this requires 15 minutes since you need to curate the soil for the plant.”
-What you’ll need: a soil made from a mixture of two parts potting soil to one part coarse sand.
-“Then you’ll need to add one teaspoon of lime (the agricultural kind, not the citrus fruit!) per five-inches of pot in order to to make the soil alkaline,” explains Greg.
+You'll need soil made from a mixture of two parts potting soil to one part coarse sand. “[Next], you’ll need to add one teaspoon of lime—the agricultural kind, not the citrus fruit—per five inches of pot in order to to make the soil alkaline."

-Watering: “Water only when the top of the soil is dry to the touch,” says Greg.
+Watering: “Water only when the top of the soil is dry to the touch,” Salmeri advises.
 “Be sure not to let the soil dry out completely,” he warns of the plant, which needs to live in a sunny spot and receive at least six hours of direct sunlight.

-How to Grow It: “Start with a six-inch pot for one plant and fill the container with starter potting soil,” says Greg.
-“Plant the seeds about 1/4-inch deep.
-Water and keep the soil moist but not soggy, and then place the container in an area that receives a substantial amount of light.”
+How to Grow It: “Start with a six-inch pot for one plant and fill the container with starter potting soil,” Salmeri says.
+“Plant the seeds about 1/4 inch deep.
+Water and keep the soil moist but not soggy, then place the container in an area that receives a substantial amount of light.”
 Be sure to turn the pot every few days so that all sides soak in the sunshine.

 Expect the seeds to germinate within five to 10 days.
 “When they hit three inches, transplant them from starter mix to potting soil.
-Two weeks after transplanting, add in organic fertilizer,” he says.
+Two weeks after transplanting, add in organic fertilizer."

-Watering: “Follow the rule of keeping them moist, but not soggy,” Greg says.
-Also, the plant may need to be staked as its grows to avoid breakage, he warns.
+Watering: “Follow the rule of keeping them moist, but not soggy,” he says.
+The plant may also need to be staked as it grows to avoid breakage.

-Want to know how simple growing scallions are?
-Seeds aren’t required!
-The spring onion, part of the Allium family, is associated with protecting the body from free radicals and assists in cancer protection, Greg tells MyDomaine.
-It’s also a great alternative to onions this season because they’re less pungent.
+Want to know how simple growing scallions is?
+Seeds aren’t required: The spring onion, part of the Allium family, is associated with protecting the body from free radicals and assists in cancer protection, Salmeri notes.
+It’s also a great alternative to onions because its flavor is less pungent.

-How to Grow It: “Buy a bunch of scallions, preferably from the farmers market, and place the entire bunch (yes, the whole thing) in a glass with one inch of water,” explains Greg.
-Change the water daily, which should take you less than five minutes.
-“When new green shoots appear and the roots have doubled in length (it should take about seven to 10 days), plant the scallions in a small shallow pot.
+How to Grow It: “Buy a bunch of scallions, preferably from the farmers market, and place the entire bunch (yes, the whole thing) in a glass with one inch of water,” Salmeri explains.
+Change the water daily, which should take less than five minutes.
+“When new green shoots appear and the roots have doubled in length (it should take about seven to 10 days), plant the scallions in a small shallow pot."

-Watering: “Keep the plants evenly watered,” advises Greg, aka don’t let the soil get too dry before rehydrating again.
+Watering: “Keep the plants evenly watered,” advises Salmeri.
+Don’t let the soil get too dry before rehydrating again.
 The scallions should also receive full sun, which is at least six hours per day.